informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 4. [rust-threadpool](https://github.com/rust-threadpool/rust-threadpool) - A
    simple thread pool implementation.

+### Observability
+Apart from simple instrumentation like that provided by [Prometheus integration](https://github.com/pingcap/rust-prometheus), we need ways to trace events as they make their way through the system.
+There is one library provided by the Tokio team called [tracing](https://github.com/tokio-rs/tracing) that provides this kind of functionality, but does not require that one use Tokio at all.

 ## Architectural Implications

 The following sections deal with the implications of choosing the blocking